Broom-Hilda

 Broom-Hilda is an American newspaper comic strip created by cartoonist Russell Myers.
 Distributed by Tribune Content Agency, it depicts the misadventures of a man-crazy, cigar-smoking, beer-guzzling, 1,500-year-old witch and her motley crew of friends.

 The original idea for Broom-Hilda came from Elliot Caplin, brother of Li'l Abner cartoonist Al Capp.
 He described the main character to Myers, who responded with a sketch of the witch and several samples.
 Caplin, acting as Myers' business manager, submitted these to the Chicago Tribune Syndicate.
-Introduced on April 19, 1970, it became an immediate success.
+Introduced on April 19, 1970, the strip became an immediate success.
 Broom-Hilda was reprinted in several collections during the 1970s and 1980s.

 Characters and story

 Although events mostly take place during the present in an unidentified forest, the setting changes.
 Locales change drastically from day to day—and background details can change from panel to panel within the same strip, while the characters remain stationary (much like the backgrounds in Krazy Kat).
-Broom-Hilda is capable of time travel, reappearing in various centuries throughout history to chat with (burlesque versions of) diverse historical figures.
+Broom-Hilda is also capable of time travel, reappearing in various centuries throughout history to chat with (burlesque versions of) diverse historical figures.